-Ryan has also been the head coach of the Lethbridge Bulls the last two season.
-Coach MacDonald has led the Bulls to two consecutive seasons with the best record in the WMBL, and this past season the Bulls captured their first ever WMBL Championship going a perfect 9-0 in the playoffs.
+Head Coach Todd Hubka feels Ryan’s commitment to the game of baseball and coaching has helped the Prairie Baseball Academy achieve the amazing results they have during his decade with the program.
+Ryan was the head coach of the Lethbridge Bulls from 2014-2016 and led the Bulls to two consecutive seasons with the best record in the WMBL, and in 2015 the Bulls captured their first ever WMBL Championship going a perfect 9-0 in the playoffs.

 Chance Wheatley - Junior Varsity Head Coach

 Jared Libke - Junior Varsity Assistant Coach

-Varsity Pitching Coach
+Tanner Jesson-Dalton - Pitching Coach